In the age of COVID-19, it may be a little more complicated to apply for a mortgage if you are self-employed or a gig-worker.

 Lenders want to know that all applicants, including self-employed workers, can repay their loans.
 They evaluate that your income is reliable enough to consistently make your monthly mortgage payments, property taxes, and insurance.

-Additionally, you’ll need to have been in business for at least 12 months and your most recent two years of employment (including non-self-employment).
+Additionally, you’ll need to have been in business for at least 12 months and will need to provide verification for your two most recent years of employment.
 You may also be asked to explain seasonal variations or other income changes that some self-employed folks experience throughout the year.

 “The biggest challenge here is that many small business owners don’t actually have a business,” says Katherine Peoples, executive director at HPP CARES, a nonprofit consumer credit, debt, and housing counseling agency in Los Angeles.